aztecher/toyvmm/docs/getting-started.md

 ## Architecture & OS

 ToyVMM only supports **x86_64** Linux for Guest OS.

-ToyVMM has been confirmed to work with Rocky Linux 9 as the Hypervisor OS.
+ToyVMM has been confirmed to work with Rocky Linux 8.6, 9.1 and Ubuntu 18.04 as the Hypervisor OS.
-However, we believe it will also work on other Linux distributions such as Ubuntu.

 ## Prerequisites